sky-uk/fs2-kafka-topic-loader/README.md

 # fs2-kafka-topic-loader

-Reads the contents of provided Kafka topics, in one of two ways:
+Reads the contents of provided Kafka topics determined by the `LoadTopicStrategy`.

-- reads the topics in their entirety
+- `LoadAll` - reads the topics in their entirety
-- reads up to the last consumer group's committed Offset This is determined by the `LoadTopicStrategy`.
+- `LoadCommitted` - reads up to the configured consumer-group's last committed Offset

+This library is aimed for usage in applications that want a deterministic stream of Kafka messages that completes once the last message (determined above) has been read.
+This is useful if an application shouldn't respond to new events before it has processed all previously seen messages, or if Kafka is being used as a data store and the entire contents of a topic needs to be reloaded on an application restart.

+## Usage

 Add the following to your `build.sbt`: